 Repairing your credit is not as difficult as you’ve likely heard.
 With time and the right discipline, you can bring yourself back to a healthy state of financial outlook.
 Follow this guide and the steps provided to understand your credit report, find the mistakes that are hurting your credit score, and get tips on how to dispute scams and errors on your credit report.

 Step 1: Obtain your credit reports

 The first thing to do is order your credit report from the two main credit bureaus in Canada.
-Each credit bureau maintains their own copy of your credit history, providing two separate reports.
-In order to maximize your credit scores with credit repair, you need to obtain and correct both reports.
+Each credit bureau maintains its own copy of your credit history, providing two separate reports.
+To maximize your credit scores with credit repair, you need to obtain and correct both reports.

 You can use the following information to contact each credit bureau to obtain a copy of your report: